aws-samples/vpc-reachability-analyzer-multi-region/README.md

 If any one (or both) of the VPC RA analyses for a path are unsuccessful, the script treats that as an 'UnsuccessfulPair'.

 #### PreRequisites
+- This script makes API calls to AWS, and requires IAM privileges to discover networking constructs and to create/execute VPC RA analyses.
+It's ideal to execute this script from the central networking/infra AWS account
-If using in a multi account scenario, set up VPC RA delegated admin account.
+- If using in a multi account scenario, set up VPC RA delegated admin account.
+Check out the [VPC RA multi-account blog post](https://aws.amazon.com/blogs/networking-and-content-delivery/visualize-and-diagnose-network-reachability-across-aws-accounts-using-reachability-analyzer/) for details
-Install python3 on the machine where you'll run this script.
+- Install python3 on the machine where you'll run this script

 ### How to use
+Use `aws configure` to ensure you have the correct IAM privileges.
+After that, clone the repo:

 ```
 git clone https://github.com/aws-samples/vpc-reachability-analyzer-multi-region
 ```